Can I Monetize Patents Through Licensing Without Selling Them

 What is Patent Licensing?

-It grants and authority to some other person-called licensee, to make use, make or sell as well as to sell or otherwise dispose of any and all aspects, forms and copies of said inventions protected in patent.
-Usually, it does so through royalties but the patents holder licensor receives cash for licenses: licensing has nothing comparable as selling it still owns and in return gives it worth.
+It grants authority to some other person – called a licensee – to make use of, make or sell, as well as to sell or otherwise dispose of, any and all aspects, forms and copies of said inventions protected by a patent.
+Usually, it does so through royalties, but the patent holder licensor receives cash for licenses: licensing has nothing comparable, as selling it still owns and, in return, gives it worth.
 Licensing is a flexible agreement which can be structured according to what the parties involved need.
 You, being the owner of the patent, can outline how to structure the agreement according to the value of your patent and your business goals.

 Types of Patent Licensing Agreements